shalior/express-ts-template/README.md

 - Morgan & Winston: Logging middleware and library
 - bcrypt: cryptographic library used for hashing

+If you're comfortable testing it, you own it, start by reading tests in the project.

 ## Setup

 Clone the project: